NFL says number of concussions increased slightly in 2019

 The total includes concussions from practices and games in both the preseason and regular season.
 The league said that it did 485 concussion evaluations in preseason and regular-season games this season.

-The league said about one-third of concussion evaluations ”have some element of self-report.”
+The league said about one-third of concussion evaluations in the regular season “have some element of self-report.”

 The league also said that 99-plus percent of players were wearing “green” or best-performing helmets.
 Helmet safety is determined in laboratory studies.
 VICIS Zero1 was the top-rated helmet for three consecutive years.
 However VICIS, which started in 2013 and had included quarterbacks Russell Wilson and Aaron Rodgers as investors, entered into receivership last month after facing financial troubles.